ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 The test scripts invokes a facade method called `scan()`, which instantiates an action called `SubarrayScan`, adds to it the necessary arguments and then calls its `execute` method.
-The `execute` method gathers the necessary device proxies, sends the `scan` command to the TMC Subarray Node and waits for the set of events listed in the action to occur.
+The `execute` method gathers the necessary device proxies, sends the `scan` command to the appropriate device and waits for the set of events listed in the action to occur.

 Actions are based on the